DQHDQH05/Store-Sales---Time-Series-Forecasting/README.md

 1. Check Kernel "Store Sales TS Forecasting - A Comprehensive Guide" (https://www.kaggle.com/code/ekrembayar/store-sales-ts-forecasting-a-comprehensive-guide)
 2. Read through the entire notebook mentioned in 1. carefully and repeat all codes for EDA and data clean
 3. Also do other data clean not covered above but you believe important and relavant
 4. Consider possible models.
-For now, the candidate models are
+For now, the candidate models are:
     1) XGBoost https://www.kaggle.com/code/satoshiss/store-sales-eda-xgb
     2) LSTM https://www.kaggle.com/code/shiromeow/time-series-forecasting-with-deep-learning-lstm
     3) Ridge + Random Forest https://www.kaggle.com/code/dkomyagin/simple-ts-ridge-rf